Hennadiy Moskal: Verkhovna Rada

 In autumn 2007, Gennady Moskal was elected People's Deputy of Ukraine from Our Ukraine–People's Self-Defense Bloc (under No. 41).
 In Verkhovna Rada, he performed duties of the 1st Deputy Chairman of the committee to combat organized crime and corruption.

-At the time of elections in 2007, Moskal was the president of Kyiv law firm "Protection".
+At the time of elections in 2007, Moskal was the president of the Kyiv law firm "Protection".

-On 19 August 2009, Gennady Moskal was re-appointed the Chief of the Internal Affairs Department in the Autonomous Republic of Crimea, yet in order to keep the parliamentary mandate, he resigned on 15 December 2009; on 16 December 2009, he was reinstated in the former position by the government.
-On 3 February 2010, President Viktor Yushchenko sent an inquiry to the Constitutional Court of Ukraine on the legality of coordinating both positions by Moskal; after that, Moskal has resigned in Crimea.
+On 19 August 2009, Gennady Moskal was re-appointed the Chief of the Internal Affairs Department in the Autonomous Republic of Crimea, but in order to keep the parliamentary mandate, he resigned on 15 December 2009; on 16 December 2009, he was reinstated in the former position by the government.
+On 3 February 2010, President Viktor Yushchenko sent an inquiry to the Constitutional Court of Ukraine on the legality of coordinating both positions by Moskal; after that, Moskal resigned in Crimea.

 Moskal joined the party Front of Changes in December 2011.
 In 2012 he was re-elected into parliament on the party list of Fatherland.
-On 15 June 2013 his Front for Change (party) merged into Fatherland.
-On 25 August 2014 Moskal was expelled from Fatherland because he had supported, and campaigned for, Petro Poroshenko in the 25 May 2014 Ukrainian presidential election and thus not Fatherland's presidential candidate Yulia Tymoshenko.
-From then until June 2019 Moskal was a member of the party Petro Poroshenko Bloc.
+On 15 June 2013, his Front for Change (party) merged into Batkivschyna.
+On 25 August 2014 Moskal was expelled from Batkivschyna because he had supported and campaigned for Petro Poroshenko in the 25 May Ukrainian presidential election and not Batkivschyna's presidential candidate Yulia Tymoshenko.
+From then until June 2019 Moskal was a member of the Petro Poroshenko Bloc.

-In the 2019 Ukrainian parliamentary election Moskal did not get elected (as an independent candidate) after losing in single-seat constituency 106 in Severodonetsk, with 11.99% of the vote.
+In the 2019 Ukrainian parliamentary election Moskal did not get elected (as an independent candidate) after losing in single-seat constituency 106 in Sievierodonetsk, with 11.99% of the vote.

 Luhansk Oblast Governor and Governor of Zakarpattia Oblast

-On 18 September 2014 President Petro Poroshenko appointed Moskal Luhansk Oblast Governor.
-At that time Luhansk Oblast was one of the front-lines of the War in Donbas.
-On 15 July 2015 he was dismissed as Governor.
-Moskal was appointed Governor of Zakarpattia Oblast the sam day.
-President Volodymyr Zelenskyy dismissed Moskal (appointed Ivan Duran as acting Governor of Zakarpattia Oblast) on 11 June 2019.
+On 18 September 2014, President Petro Poroshenko appointed Moskal Luhansk Oblast Governor.
+At that time Luhansk Oblast was one of the front-lines of the war in Donbas.
+On 15 July 2015, he was dismissed as Governor.
+Moskal was appointed Governor of Zakarpattia Oblast the same day.
+President Volodymyr Zelenskyy dismissed Moskal and replaced him with Ivan Duran as acting Governor on 11 June 2019.

+Personal life and death

+Moskal was married and had one daughter and two grandchildren.
+He died on 17 March 2024, at the age of 73.
+It was reported that he died "from a serious illness."